knowledge-summary/programming-book-summary/designing-data-intensive-applications.md

 ### Case study: Twitter
 **Main Operations**: Post tweet and home timeline
 **Tweet volume**: 4.6k requests/sec on average, over 12k/sec at peak
-**Problem**: fan-out
+**Problem**: fan-out (each user follows many people, and each user is followed by many people)
 **Approach**:
 - Query home timeline on the spot
 - Cache home timeline

 **Load parameter**: The distribution of followers per user (weighted by how often those users tweet)
+**Final solution**:
-**Final solution**: Hybrid of 2 approaches
+Hybrid of 2 approaches
+- Approach 1 (Query home timeline on the spot) works better for users/celebrities with a lot of followers
+- Approach 2 (Cache home timeline) works better for general public because the average rate of published tweets is almost two orders of magnitude lower than the rate of home timeline reads

 ## Maintainability
 We can and should design software in such a way that it will hopefully minimize pain during maintenance, and thus avoid creating legacy software ourselves.

 Three design principles of for software systems
-- Operability
+- Operability - Making Life Easy for Operations
-- Simplicity
+- Simplicity - Managing Complexity
-- Evolvability (extensibility, modifiability, plasticity)
+- Evolvability (also known as extensibility, modifiability, plasticity) - Make Change Easy

-"Good operations can often work around the limitations of bad (or incomplete) software, but good software cannot run reliably with bad operations"
+Operations team keeps a software system run smoothly by monitoring the health of the system, tracking down problems, maintaining security of the system.

+Good operability means making routine tasks easy, allowing the operations team to focus their efforts on high-value activities.
+These includes providing visibility into runtime behavior, providing good support for automation, self-healing when appropriate, predictable behavior.

-A big ball of mud
+A big ball of mud - A software project mired in complexity

 Possible symptoms of complexity:
 - Explosion of the state space